Felipe Seymour: Genoa

 In May 2011, the Italian diary Gazzetta dello sport officially confirmed the transfer of the Chilean midfielder to Serie A outfit, Genoa C.F.C.
 He has been compared with David Pizarro of Roma by the Italian press.
 Seymour made his Genoa debut on September 18, 2011, against S.S.
 Lazio, in a match won by Genoa by a score of 2–1.
 He played the whole 90 minutes.
 Seymour made 12 league appearances for Genoa in his first 5 months at the club, before being loaned to Calcio Catania for the remainder of the 2011-12 Serie A season.

 On 31 January 2012 Seymour moved to Calcio Catania on a season long loan deal that expired on 30 June 2012, later went to Spezia and in 2014 signed a contract with the current Brazilian champion Cruzeiro.

 Cruzeiro

 After six months without a contract, the player received a proposal to return to South America, specifically play in Brazil.
 Signed with Cruzeiro Esporte Clube that comes from winning two consecutive national championships.

 Return to Universidad de Chile

 After his stint with O'Higgins, Seymour returned to Universidad de Chile by third time for the 2022 season.
 On 20 June 2023, he announced his retirement after seventeen years of career.

+Football 7

+Seymour joined the City Soccer FC football 7 team with views to the 2026 TST Tournament, alongside his countrymen Nicolás Castillo, Mathías Vidangossy, Matías Donoso and Juan Araya.